robenkleene/audio-references/ableton-live/ableton-live-drum-rack.md

 # Ableton Live Drum Rack

-- Hold `⌘` and drag to a sample slot in a Drum Rack: Automatically inserts an intermediary instrument rack.
+- Hold `⌘` and drag a second sample onto the same slot in a Drum Rack to automatically convert it to an Instrument Rack with both samples.

 ## Chain List